 Ethics and Compliance.
-We continue to strengthen corporate compliance in advance of commercialization through our commitment to honest and ethical conduct and with clear oversight and accountability from senior executives and directors.
+We promote honest and ethical conduct with clear oversight and accountability from the Board of Directors and senior management.
 Our internal policies are based on industry-standard principles for behavior in this area.
 This also includes annual training on our Code of Business Conduct and Ethics, which outlines our commitment to ethical business practices and applies to all of our employees, officers and directors.